-Last updated: 2019-05-10
+Last updated: 2022-06-22

-Analyze the total space used on your DB instance.
+To troubleshoot a storage full issue, you must first analyze the total space used on your DB instance.
 Space on your DB instance is used for the following:

 - User-created databases